phac-nml/irida/doc/administrator/galaxy/index.md

 * [Assembly and Annotation Collection][]
 * [SISTR Salmonella Typing][]

 Each of these will step through installing the necessary tools in IRIDA.
-These steps will involve going to Galaxy, navigating to **Admin > Search and browse tool sheds**, finding the appropriate tool and installing.
-On completion, you should be able to go to **Admin > Manage installed tool shed repositories** to check the status of each tool.
+These steps will involve going to Galaxy, navigating to **Admin > Search tool sheds**, finding the appropriate tool and installing.
+On completion, you should be able to go to **Admin > Manage installed tools** to check the status of each tool.
 For a successfull install, you should see a status of `Installed`.
 If there is an error, you can click on each tool for more details.

 ![galaxy-installed-repositories.jpg][]

 All tools are installed in the directory `shed_tools` with binary dependencies installed in `tool_dependencies`.
-Monitoring the install process of each tool can be done by monitoring the main Galaxy log file `paster.log`.
+Monitoring the install process of each tool can be done by monitoring the main Galaxy log file `main.log`.

 Link up Galaxy with IRIDA
 -------------------------